ThomasMBury/charlie-bury-website/content/en/_index.md

   featured_image: '/images/typewriter.jpg'

 ---
 Welcome to the website of Charlie Finch.
-Here you can find .... excerpts of scripts in the making, and past short films etc.
+Here you can find .... excerpts of scripts in the making, and past short films etc. ok